RoverRobotics/roverpro-firmware/README.md

 ### Code style tools

-To tidy up code, I like using **[clang-format 6](http://releases.llvm.org/6.0.1/tools/clang/docs/ClangFormat.html)**, and have provided a .clang-format file.
+To tidy up code, I like using **[clang-format](https://clang.llvm.org/docs/ClangFormat.html)**, and have provided a .clang-format file.
 Clang 6 is currently the latest release for Ubuntu, but feel free to use newer.

 #### Ubuntu installation of clang-format